Project: Traction modelling for a toroidal CVT.

 Project cost: £51,000.

 Technical report: A technical report was written by Dr Nikas for the sponsoring company and the Department of Trade and Industry.
 The 77-page report contains 29 figures and 46 detailed equations.

-analysis of toroidal Infinitely Variable Transmissions.
-Compiled in
+toroidal Infinitely Variable Transmissions.
+Compiled in FORTRAN 95.
+Code

 (Development) Ltd (UK).

 The Torotrak variator on which the modelling of this project is based is shown in the following figure.

 The objectives of the project were as follows.

 Development of a generalized Reynolds equation to describe the lubrication of a typical elliptical rolling-sliding-spinning toroidal CVT type contact.